|

 -

-also be found in Mt Cotton bushland and Karawatha Forest.
-They are always
+were also found in Mt Cotton bushland and Karawatha Forest.
+They were always

 found hiding on the bottom side of fallen plants materials.